dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 The overall treatment was intended to sever all the patient's neural connections and tie them back together so that the cyberpsycho could return to society.
 Once the therapy was concluded, no symptoms of cyberpsychosis were detected, as well as the patient's former personality.
 But don't worry - nowadays other methods are used.
 At least, that's what they tell us.
 </div>

-## 75 YEARS OF CYBERWARE, BY TSUTOMU TAKAHASHI
+## 75 Years of Cyberware, by Tsutomu Takahashi
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">